jramaya/marketingmd/index.md

 research is applicable throughout the marketing planning process.

-3.3 THE NATURE AND IMPORTANCE OF MARKETING {#the-nature-and-importance-of-marketing .calibre5 title="3.3 THE NATURE AND IMPORTANCE OF MARKETING, **RESEARCH**"}
+3.3 THE NATURE AND IMPORTANCE OF MARKETING

 ### **RESEARCH**